 This cheesy potato soup is a perfect fall-weather dish that brings warmth, comfort, and frugality into every bowl.
 Packed with cheese, onions, spices, and potatoes this soup recipe is one you'll get a lot of good use from.

-I've had this recipe for over a year now and while it originally started as me trying to use up stuff I had on hand, it turned into a glorious soup perfect for fall weather.
+I've had this potato soup with cheese recipe for over a year now and while it originally started as me trying to use up stuff I had on hand, it turned into a glorious soup perfect for fall weather.
 It's thick (almost stew-like) and oh-so-filling.

 Every bite is packed with cheesy potato goodness and if you're like me then you'll add in bits of broccoli too because nothing goes better with cheesy potato soup than some broccoli.

-Serve your soup up with some crusty french bread and you'll have a comforting meal perfect for cold weather.
+Serve your cheddar potato soup up with some crusty french bread and you'll have a comforting meal perfect for cold weather.

 - Russet potatoes